Music-and-Culture-Technology-Lab/omnizart/docs/source/chord/api.rst

 ########
 Below are the default settings for building the chord model.
 It will be loaded by the class :class:`omnizart.setting_loaders.ChordSettings`.
-The name of the attributes will be converted to snake-case (e.g. HopSize -> hop_size).
+The name of the attributes will be converted to snake-case (e.g., HopSize -> hop_size).
 There is also a path transformation process when applying the settings into the ``ChordSettings`` instance.
-For example, if you want to access the attribute ``BatchSize`` defined in the yaml path *General/Training/Settings/BatchSize*, the coressponding attribute will be *ChordSettings.training.batch_size*.
+For example, if you want to access the attribute ``BatchSize`` defined in the yaml path *General/Training/Settings/BatchSize*, the corresponding attribute will be *ChordSettings.training.batch_size*.
 The level of */Settings* is removed among all fields.

 .. literalinclude:: ../../../omnizart/defaults/chord.yaml